-Sue: That was disgusting but I can’t take my eyes off him.
+Sue: That was disgusting, but I still can’t take my eyes off him.

-Sue: Just speak to her as a friend.
+Sue: Just speak to her like a friend.
 Just once.
 Please.

-Stike, Group Marshal Stike of the Ninth Sontaran attack group, makes his big entrance.
+Stike, Group Marshal of the Ninth Sontaran attack group, makes a big entrance.

-Sue: He is too tall to be proper Sontaran.
+Sue: He’s too tall to be a proper Sontaran.
 They don’t look right to me.
 This one has a lopsided face.
-They look like the sort of thing a fan might make.
+They look like the sort of thing a fan would make in his shed.

 The Sixth Doctor’s TARDIS materialises in Spain.

 Sue: Yes!
-He’s taken his coat off!
-Having said that, his waistcoat is just as bad.
-It’s too loud.
-God help us if he goes to Hawaii.
+He’s actually taken his coat off!
+Having said that, his waistcoat is almost as bad.
+God help us if he ever goes to Hawaii.

-The Second Doctor discovers to his horror that Dastari is the bad guy.
+The Second Doctor realises that Dastari is the bad guy.

-Sue: Yeah, and I bet he killed the radio star as well.
+Sue: I bet he killed the radio star as well.

 Sue: He was hoping for Jon Pertwee.
 He can’t stand that one.